 Scouting exists to actively engage and support young people in their personal development, empowering them to make a positive contribution to society.
 Developed by Scouts Canada, this well-rounded program offers youth aged 5 to 26 an opportunity to experience new things, to have more adventures, and to develop into confident and capable individuals better prepared for success in the world.
-From Beaver Scouts to Rover Scouts, the Scouts Canada Program brings Scouting back to its roots by using the Scout Method as its basis; this method was first introduced by Lord Baden-Powell, founder of the Scout Movement.
-Scouts Canada’s program is titled ‘The Canadian Path’.
+From Beaver Scouts to Rover Scouts, the Scouts Canada Program brings Scouting back to its roots by using the Scout Method as its basis.
+The Scouts Canada’s program is titled ‘The Canadian Path’.

 The purpose of this (Canadian Path) Program Standard is to outline the minimum requirements and expectations to deliver, and fully implement, the Canadian Path program.

-- The Standard applies to all Councils, Groups, Sections and other Scouts Canada activities and programs which actively deliver the (Canadian Path) Program to youth participants (e.g. Summer Camps).
+1. The Standard applies to all Councils, Groups, Sections and other Scouts Canada activities and programs which actively deliver the (Canadian Path) Program to youth participants (e.g. Summer Camps, events, jamborees and adventures).

-- The objective of the Program Standard is to ensure that Group and Section plans are developed and implemented with full alignment to the Canadian Path program, to ensure consistency, and high-quality program delivery to meet and exceed the expectations of our parents and youth.
+2. The objective of this Program Standard is to ensure that plans are developed and implemented with full alignment to the Canadian Path program, to ensure consistency, and high-quality program delivery to meet and exceed the expectations of our parents and youth.

 - SPICES (Social, Physical, Intellectual, Character, Emotional and Spiritual development)

-- The Scout Method is a fundamental aspect of Scouting and is expressed through the following components:
+- The Scout Method as expressed through the following components:

 - The Scout Promise and Law: